sijuswamy/sijuswamy/README.md

 -->
 ## About me 🤔

 Faculty member in Department of Mathematics, Saintgits College of Engineering (Autonomous), Kottayam.
-Handling classes in pure & Applied Mathematics , and presently serving as a Resource Person for the AI & ML course offered by IIT Madras and Gov. of Kerala.
+Handling classes in Pure, Computational & Applied mathematics and presently serving as a Resource Person for the AI & ML course offered by IIT Madras and Gov. of Kerala.
 Serving as Data Analytics consultant for Finance, Economics , Social Sciences and Engineering .

 As a part of the professional life I have over 18 years of experience in Teaching that involved Undergraduate, Graduate, Post Graduate and Professional courses in Science , Engineering & Technology.